Tushar-1998/Tableau_projects/README.md

 # Tableau_projects

-  # Aim/Objective: To find the losses of the organization & to improve their proftability for every region.
+  # Aim/Objective: To find the losses of the organization & to improve their profitability for every region.

   # Solution: We have found out profitable strategies to increase the revenue of the organisation and also methods to reduce the losses in the sectors

 # Product sales Information in Detail.